jacobemery/ansible_tutorial/Tutorial_Instructions.md

       ~~~
       sudo yum install -y docker
       ~~~
-    * Once that installs, in the terminal, copy/paste the following, hit the Enter key, type in your password, and hit Enter again:
+    * Once that installs, in the terminal, copy/paste the following, hit Enter, type in your password, and hit Enter again:
       ~~~
       sudo systemctl start docker
       ~~~